Communication Sciences and Disorders

 Undergraduate Program Description & Application Process

-Communication Sciences & Disorders Careers: Speech-Language Pathology & Audiology
+Communication Sciences and Disorders Careers: Speech-Language Pathology & Audiology

 Application to the Pre-Professional CSD Program at the University of Kentucky

 The CSD undergraduate program at UK has selective admissions.
 Applicants must have completed a minimum of 42 credit hours at the time of application.
 The only specific course requirement needed before entering the program is having completed Introductory to Psychology or General Psychology by the conclusion of the previous Fall Semester.
 Students are admitted to the pre-professional program on a competitive basis.
 Admission is based on cumulative grade-point average, ACT or SAT scores, three letters of recommendation, relevant personal experiences, and a personal letter of application.
 All applications will be evaluated during the Spring semester, with newly accepted students beginning the program in the following Fall semester.
 The application deadline each year is February 1.
+Please read the CSD Admissions FAQ for important tips and application-related suggestions.
+The CSD Admissions FAQ has important information with regard to application materials, do's and don'ts, selection procedures used by the faculty for admission, and answers to a whole wide range of common questions posed by students.
+Please take the time to read through these FAQ's.
 Please note that successful admission to the University of Kentucky’s undergraduate CSD program does not guarantee nor indicate admission to the CSD graduate program.

-CD 277 - Intro. to Communication Sciences & Disorders (Fall only)
+CSD 277 - Intro. to Communication Sciences and Disorders (Fall only)

 EDS 375 - Intro.
 To Education of Exceptional Children